 The whole process of clearing broken glass from the garbage disposal will take around 20 minutes.

 Possible risks of having broken glass inside your garbage disposal

-I have heard people recommending to use small glass pieces to sharpen garbage disposal blades.
+I have heard people recommending using small glass pieces to sharpen garbage disposal blades.
 But that is non-sense.
-Grinding glass in your garbage disposal is not going to sharpen their blades.
+Grinding glass in your garbage disposal is not going to sharpen its blades.
 In fact, these machines do not have blades.

 Here are the possible risks of grinding broken glass;